Black Motion: History

+Black Motion collaborated on "Siyabonga" with DJ Zinhle, Kabza De Small, Nokwazi released on November 26, 2021.
+The song debuted number 24 on both Local and International streaming charts.

 DJ Murda departed from the group to launch his solo career, and was replaced by Problem Child Ten83 (born Kabelo Koma).

-After a year hiatus the duo announced an upcoming single "Ngoma" with Dr Moruti, Osaze featuring Mazet SA.
+After a year hiatus the duo announced single "Ngoma" with Dr Moruti, Osaze featuring Mazet SA.
 The song was released on November 25, 2022.